-New Year’s Day
+- Jan 1 New Year’s Day

 Islamic holidays and Ramadan

 Islamic religious holidays, based on the Hijra calendar, are marked by widespread public observance.
 All shops and offices are closed and non-essential services are liable to be suspended.
 The following dates are approximate, since each holiday is announced only when the new moon has been seen clearly by an authorized cleric from Jordan’s Ministry of Islamic Affairs.
 Quoted dates could vary by a couple of days.
-The start of the holy month of Ramadan is also included here; Ramadan is not a holiday, but since it comprises 30 days of restricted business hours, its first day is a useful date to know.
+The start of the holy month of Ramadan is also included here; Ramadan is not a holiday, but since it comprises thirty days of restricted business hours, its first day is a useful date to know.

-Eid al-Isra wal-Miraj
+Eid al-Isra wal-Miraj Night Journey to Heaven:

 Landline numbers are nine digits long – seven digits prefixed by a two-digit area code: 02 covers northern Jordan, 03 southern Jordan, 05 the Jordan Valley and central and eastern districts, and 06 the Amman area.